Under Suspicion (2000 film): Plot

 Hearst first blames Chantal for being jealous.
-Then, it is discovered he likes cheap, very young prostitutes and visits pornography websites featuring barely legal-age women.
-Hearst says that Chantal and her brother-in-law, artist Paco Rodriguez (Luis Caballero), are lovers.
-Chantal says that she saw Hearst with her 13-year-old niece Camille (Isabel Algaze), giving her presents and trying to seduce her.
+Then, it is discovered he likes cheap, young prostitutes and visits pornography websites featuring barely legal-age women.
+Hearst says that Chantal and her brother-in-law, artist Paco Rodriguez, are lovers.
+Chantal says that she saw Hearst with her 13-year-old niece Camille, giving her presents and trying to seduce her.
 She also says that on the night of one of the recent murders she saw her husband washing his blood-stained clothes at night.
 Hearst adamantly denies molesting Camille, but admits that he has a fondness for younger women.

 Chantal, the legal owner of the mansion where they live, permits the police to search the premises for hard evidence linking her husband to the murders.
 In the dark room, they find photographs of the two murdered girls.
 When the photographs are shown to him at the police station, Henry says that he can't believe Chantal would go this far.

-Hearst, recalling the details revealed to him by Benezet, now confesses to the murder of both girls.
-Whilst still recording Hearst's confession, the detectives are notified that the real killer has been arrested, having been "caught in the act."
+Hearst, deeply hurt at this betrayal by his wife, and apparently feeling that this is the only thing that will satisfy her, begins to confess to the murders, utilizing the details that had been revealed to him by Benezet during interrogation.
+While still recording Hearst's confession, Benezet is notified that the real killer has been arrested, having been "caught in the act", and with damning photographs of his other victims.

 Benezet and Owens free Hearst, who is still badly shaken by what he has gone through in the previous hours.
-Chantal attempts to connect with him outside the police station, but he cannot forgive her for turning on him and believing him capable of the murders, and walks away into the crowd of San Sebastián Festival revelers.
+Chantal attempts to connect with him outside the police station, but he cannot forgive her and walks away into the crowd of San Sebastián Festival revelers.

 Cast

 Reception

-Based on 45 reviews collected by Rotten Tomatoes, 49% of critics gave Under Suspicion a positive review, with an average rating of 5.3/10.
+Based on 44 reviews collected by Rotten Tomatoes, 50% of critics gave Under Suspicion a positive review, with an average rating of 5.3/10.

-The film was given limited release to only 19 theaters in North America, grossing a total of $334,245 during its theatrical run.
+The film was given limited release to 19 theaters in North America, grossing a total of $334,245 during its theatrical run.
 The film was also given limited release internationally, grossing $752,783 in Mexico, $17,222 in Taiwan and $277,675 in the United Kingdom.

 The film was nominated by the Mystery Writers of America for the 2001 Edgar Award for Best Motion Picture.